-In February 2017, the first week-long Older Artists’ Lab will take place at Cove Park, led by Luminate in partnership with Magnetic North and a-n The Artists Information Company.
-The Lab aims to provide a nurturing space for early career artists from across disciplines, aged 50 and over, and will be facilitated by Nick Bone and Alice McGrath.
+In February 2017, the first week-long Older Artists’ Lab takes place at Cove Park.
+This residency is led by Luminate in partnership with Magnetic North and a-n The Artists Information Company.
+The Lab aims to provide a nurturing space for early-career artists, aged 50 and over, working in all art forms.
+It is facilitated by Nick Bone and Alice McGrath of Magnetic North.
 Research into the impact of the lab and the needs of older emerging artists will be undertaken by Francois Matarasso, and will be published later in 2017.

-We received over 130 applications from across Scotland, and the following artists have been selected:
+We received over 130 applications from across Scotland and the following artists have been invited to participate:

 Beatrix A. Wood

-Images of movement workshop as part of 1973 by Janice Parker, Luminate Festival 2016 by Eoin Carey.
+Image: Movement Workshop as part of 1973 by Janice Parker, Luminate Festival 2016.
+Photography by Eoin Carey.